-How Do I Get My Website to Come up on the First Page of Google?
+How Do I Get My Website On the First Page of Google?

 Getting to the coveted top spot or even on the first page of Google isn’t easy.
 So that you can understand how you can get your website on the first page of Google, let us briefly cover what one of Google’s search result pages (or SERPs) looks like:

-At the very top of the page, there will usually be paid ads occupying the first three to four spots.
+At the very top of the page, there will usually be paid ads occupying the first few spots.
 Websites pay Google for these placements because they are so valuable.

-After the paid ads, there will sometimes be the Local Pack.
+After the paid ads, there will sometimes be local businesses.
 This is a list of nearby businesses relevant to your search query.
-Below the Local Pack is the organic results.
+Below the local businesses are the organic search results.

-Now, let's go back to the question: how do I get my website to the first page of Google?
-If your website is currently on page 4, don't give up just yet.
-You have two options here: Google Ads or SEO.
+Now, let’s go back to the question: how do I get my website to the first page of Google?
+If your website isn’t where you want it to be, you can continue optimizing your site using SEO or use Google Ads.

-If you want to be on the first page instantly, you can pay to make it happen by using Google Ads.
-Although paying for ads seems simple, it's very easy for your money to go to waste.
-That's why hiring an expert is essential.
+If you want to be on the first page quickly, you can bid on keywords using Google Ads.
+Although paying for ads seems simple, it’s very easy for your money to go to waste.
+That’s why hiring an expert is essential.

-In order to have your ad appear at all, you will need to be one of the top three bidders and make sure that the content you are linking to is highly relevant to the search.
-This will make sure that your ads have a high-quality score.
-Note, you can't just buy your way on to the first page.
-Even with Google Ads, you need to make sure that you have a well-designed web page backing up your ad.
+In order to have your ad appear, you will need to be one of the top three bidders for a keyword and make sure that the content you are linking to is highly relevant to the search.
+This will make sure that your ads have a high quality score.
+It isn’t as easy as paying your way- even with Google Ads, you need to make sure that you have a well-designed web page backing up your ad.

-.
+SEO is still the best option if you want to rank organically in Google (i.e., without paid Google Ads).
 With Google Ads, you have to keep paying if you want more traffic.
-With SEO, you'll keep getting traffic as long as your pages continue to rank.
+With SEO, you’ll keep getting traffic as long as your pages are optimized and continue to rank.

 - High-quality and regular content